-Narrow lots can be challenging but in this type of market the land is more affordable given Sydney house prices.
-If you're one of the many people who have purchased a narrow lot block of land and you've already got your plans for what is to be built, we suggest reading through the following list of factors that make building on a narrow lot advantageous:
+Narrow lots can be challenging, but the land is more affordable in this market, given Sydney house prices.
+If you're one of the many people who have purchased a narrow lot block of land and you've already got your plans done, we suggest reading through the following list of factors that make building on a narrow lot advantageous:

-- With a narrow lot, it is imperative you maximise space which means the layout is incredibly important.
-You'll need to create a feeling of open space while working within the restrictions of size.
-One way to do this is to ensure you have open plan in the back area of the home which seamlessly opens up to the alfresco.
-This way you have additional space to entertain.
+With a narrow lot, you must maximise space which means the layout is incredibly important.
+You'll need to create a feeling of open space while working within the size restrictions.
+One way to do this is to ensure you have an open plan in the back area of the home, which seamlessly opens up to the alfresco.
+This way, you have additional space for entertaining.

-- Getting in sufficient natural light will also be important.
-Consider the size of your windows and where possible, given budget and council, make windows larger.
-Also consider adding in skylights to bring in natural light into areas such as a bathroom or walk in robe.
+Getting in sufficient natural light will also be necessary.
+Consider the size of your windows and, given the budget and council, make windows larger.
+Also, consider adding skylights to bring natural light into areas such as a bathroom or walk-in robe.

-- No doubt that the size of your home can be increased by adding a second storey, which is possible on narrow lots because there's more room to build up instead of taking up valuable space with long hallways.
-If you are looking for even more space in your new home, why not consider building up?
-With the right design plan and builder, a double storey will most definitely make the most out of your block of land.
+No doubt that the size of your home can be increased by adding a second storey, which is possible on narrow lots because there's more room to build up instead of taking up valuable space with long hallways.
+Why consider building up if you are looking for even more space in your new home?
+With the right design, plan and builder, a double storey will make the most out of your block of land.

-There are so many benefits to building on a narrow lot, which is why it’s one of our most popular options.
-If you already know that you want to build on a narrow lot or if this design plan fits your needs and location, we suggest chatting with our team about the potential of your land.
+If you already know that you want to build on a narrow lot or if you already have a design in mind, we encourage you to visit our display homes and chat with our team about the potential of your land.

 Would you like to chat to one of our home building experts about your new home ideas?